 For NG9-1-1, if the external agency has an agreement with the ESInet Provider, then the introduction of NG9-1-1 service would not impact how you provide the data to your 9-1-1 service provider.
 As long as those agreements are in place, data can be provided via a third party or directly.
 However, you are still ultimately responsible to provide the data, regardless of the process.

-It is recognized that in order to ensure the most effective and efficient use of GIS and common addressing for geospatial call routing and response, it is essential all ESInet Providers and PSAPs (including the applicable First Responders) use the same base GIS data as defined by ESWG.
-What will comprise the base GIS data, the sharing process, and possible costs (if any) are still being determined as part of the ongoing ESWG work.
+In order to ensure the most effective and efficient use of GIS and common addressing for geospatial call routing and response, it is essential all ESInet Providers and PSAPs (including First Responders) use the same base GIS data as defined by ESWG.
+The base GIS data set, the sharing process, and possible costs (if any) are still being determined as part of the ongoing ESWG work.
 Details will be announced once they are finalized and approved.

-The aggregator will validate your data, and if discrepancies are identified it will be returned to you for verification and updating, as necessary.
+The aggregator will validate your data, and if discrepancies are identified it will be returned to you for verification and updating.
 The aggregator should not change data without your approval.
 The ultimate responsibility for the accuracy, completeness and currency of the GIS data used by NG9-1-1 is the local authoritative source, working directly with the designated aggregator and/or ESInet Provider.
 In most cases, the local authoritative source is local government.
-This will formally be addressed as part of the pending NG9-1-1 service agreement with your respective 9-1-1 network provider.
+This will formally be addressed as part of the pending NG9-1-1 service agreement with your respective 9-1-1 network provider (e.g. in relation to the quality assurance / quality improvement process).

 Familiarize yourself with the requirements being adapted for Canada based on the NENA Standard for NG9-1-1 GIS Data Model.
 A gap analysis is highly recommended and should outline:

-Governing authorities must be educated and prepared to provide funding and resources to meet NG9-1-1 requirements for service delivery by March 2024 or sooner (if ready).
+Governing authorities must be educated and prepared to provide funding and resources to meet NG9-1-1 requirements for service delivery to coincide with the implementation of geospatial routing of 9-1-1 calls.

 Talk to your 9-1-1 service provider and vendor(s) to understand how to prepare, and get involved with the National group working on this effort (ESWG Task 92).
 Additionally, talk to other public safety agencies and colleagues across the country to coordinate preparations and implementations.